25 Mind-Blowing Mind Map Examples for 2023

 This mind map created by Randall Englund of Englund Project Management Consultancy depicts the Ten Rules of Negotiating.
 It shows the mindset and behaviors that are essential for this career skill and then drills down into detailed activity.

 Explore his mind map and other charts here.

 There you have it, 20+ mind map examples that can help you sort through your thoughts, plan projects, and achieve your goals.

 What’s the next step?

 Unfortunately, just looking at mind-mapping examples isn’t going to help you achieve things in life—no matter how hard you envision it.

 What you’ll need is a solid action plan to make things happen.

 To create an action plan, you’ll need to create your own mind map and work towards each branch.
-And while you could create a mind map on paper, sometimes paper mind maps can’t survive a brainstorm. ☔
+And while you could create a mind map on paper or Excel, sometimes paper mind maps can’t survive brainstorming. ☔

 Get ClickUp for free to experience a mind mapping software that can help bring any mind map example to life.